Blobosle/CHIP-8/README.md

 > Inspect include directives in ```display.c``` for SDL2 implementation.

-Program takes in ROM path as first and only argument.

 ## Architecture design

-Specifications of emulation that vary from the original CHIP-8/SUPER-CHIP design components.
+Specifications of emulation, in which some vary from the original CHIP-8/SUPER-CHIP design components.

 - Direct program access to 4 kilobytes of contiguous RAM.
 - Display is 64 x 32 pixels (adjustable) monochrome.